the-deep/deeper/docs/Options/Testing.rst

    });
    });

-More examples using redux: [writing tests](https://github.com/reactjs/redux/blob/master/docs/recipes/WritingTests.md).
+More examples using redux: `Writing tests <https://github.com/reactjs/redux/blob/master/docs/recipes/WritingTests.md>`_.

 For event based behavioral testing, Enzyme's `simulate` can be used as helper method.